 It was drummed into me at an early age that the only water that was safe to drink is the cold water from the kitchen tap.
-Was this an old wives' tale and is this advice still relevant today?
+Was this an old wives' tale, but is this advice still relevant today?

 Drinking the odd glass of water from your bathroom is unlikely to do you any serious harm (you brush your teeth with it don't you?) but the bathroom is almost certainly not the best source of drinking water.

 Bathroom tap water can be supplied in a couple of different ways.
-In some houses the cold water tap in the bathroom will be supplied by the rising main, i.e. the bathroom tap is connected to the same supply pipes as the kitchen tap.
+In some houses, the cold water tap in the bathroom will be supplied by the rising main, i.e. the bathroom tap is connected to the same supply pipes as the kitchen tap.
 In other houses, the water supply enters the house with the feed for the kitchen tap being very close to the stopcock.
-From the kitchen, the water makes its way up a supply pipe to a cold water tank in the loft which then feeds the upstairs taps, showers, toilet cistern etc. If it's an uncovered tank it might even contain a dead mouse, pigeon, or squirrel, yuk.
+From the kitchen, the water makes its way up a supply pipe to a cold water tank in the loft which then feeds the upstairs taps, showers, or toilet cisterns etc. If it's an uncovered tank it might even contain a dead rodent or bird.

 Your water supplier ensures that your drinking water supply is safe to drink by adding a disinfectant such as chlorine or chloramine (your water company can tell you which is used in your water).
 Chlorine is volatile and when chlorinated water is exposed to the open air (such as in the water storage tank) chlorine can escape leaving levels insufficient to kill harmful bacteria.

 Many households improve the quality of their tap water using a water filter.
-In the UK activated carbon filters are commonly used either in filter jugs or in filter taps.
-Filtered water is a great alternative to bottled water but your bathroom water is unlikely to be filtered.
+In the UK, activated carbon (AC) filters are commonly used, either in filter jugs or in filter taps.
+Filtered water is a great alternative to bottled water, but your bathroom water is unlikely to be filtered.
 If you've paid for safe drinking water then why wouldn't you use it?